New Therapeutic Uses for Experimental Assets

-NCATS matches academic research groups with selected assets from industry, as part of the New Therapeutic Uses program’s NIH-Industry Partnerships initiative.
+NCATS matches academic research groups with assets provided by pharmaceutical partners, as part of the New Therapeutic Uses program’s NIH-Industry Partnerships initiative.
 The goal is to use molecules that have already undergone significant research and development by pharmaceutical companies to more quickly advance new treatments for patients.

-In September 2016, NCATS announced a funding opportunity to explore a potential new use of an existing investigational therapy, Food and Drug Administration-approved drug, or licensed biologic.
-Through the Bench-to-Clinic Repurposing initiative, NCATS will support pre-clinical studies, clinical feasibility studies or proof-of-concept clinical trials to test the utility of an independent crowdsourcing effort orcomputational algorithm to predict new uses of a drug or biologic.
+NCATS has released a set of funding opportunities to explore a potential new use of an existing investigational therapy, Food and Drug Administration-approved drug, or licensed biologic.
+Through the Bench-to-Clinic Repurposing initiative, NCATS will support preclinical studies, clinical feasibility studies or proof-of-concept clinical trials to test the utility of an independent crowdsourcing effort or computational algorithm to predict new uses of a drug or biologic.

 On Dec.
 5, 2019, NCATS hosted Repurposing Off-Patent Drugs: Research & Regulatory Challenges to discuss challenges around finding new uses for drugs that are already on the market but lack commercial and regulatory incentives for research and development.